-Having good litigation-ready information governance policies makes ediscovery faster, cheaper, and easier.
+Having good information governance policies makes ediscovery faster, cheaper, and easier.
 Fortunately, even in today’s mobile, bring-your-own-device world, it’s a snap to make your employees’ text messages easy to save and produce, even with no budget for messaging infrastructure.

 Saving readable text messages from native smartphone apps requires specialized forensic tools wielded by expensive experts.
 In contrast, some mobile messaging apps like WhatsApp also have web interfaces.
 Web interfaces allow entire conversations to be easily accessed on the Web and saved as normal web pages.
 Saving these conversations as web pages preserves all content and metadata and makes it all easily accessible.
 In addition, while WhatsApp provides endpoint-to-endpoint encryption, the saved web pages are not encrypted.

 (NOTE: I have no business relationship with WhatsApp.
 I just think it’s a good way to make messaging litigation-ready.)

 Saving a WhatsApp conversation as a normal web page is a snap.
 At a desktop computer, visit http://web.whatsapp.com.
 You’ll see the following login screen:

 Simply scan this QR code using WhatsApp’s camera mode.
 WhatsApp Web will display all WhatsApp conversations.
 You can save each conversation as a separate complete web page, and then view the saved web page at any time by opening it in any web browser:

 You can see the time of each message.
 Also, the underlying HTML shows the date, time, sender’s phone number, and message text for each part of the conversation.
 Saving the conversation as a complete web page also includes all emojis, images, and other included content.